gallenmu/sheep/README.md

 The tools were used for performance evaluation of packet processing frameworks published in our [paper](http://www.net.in.tum.de/fileadmin/bibtex/publications/papers/gallenmueller_ancs2015.pdf) [2].

+# Usage

+To build CPULoader/CacheLoader simply change to the according directory and execute make.

+The *_test.c files demonstrate the usage the tools.

 # References
 [1] Gabriele Paoloni.
 How to Benchmark Code Execution Times on Intel IA-32 and IA-64 Instruction Set Architectures, September 2010.